 - This is time where things get tricky, as I try to accommodate the rest of the bowl eligible teams who do not make the 16-team playoff.

-- There will be 16 bowl games held at all the first-round sites who are off of the playoff rotation and the three bowl-only sites of: Nassau, Bahamas, Montgomery, AL, and Boca Raton, FL.
+- There will be 19 bowl games held at all the first-round sites who are off of the playoff rotation and the three bowl-only sites of: Nassau, Bahamas, Montgomery, AL, and Boca Raton, FL.